 - Enjoy with some ranch dressing (or condiment of your choice).

-* You can also freeze them and re-heat in the oven later, as you would do with store-bought frozen tater tots.
+* You can also freeze them and reheat them in the oven later, as you would do with store-bought frozen tater tots.
 (About 450°f for 15 minutes or so.)